matyas-igor/blocks-api/README.md

   - To implement a single cache layer for multiple web server node instances
 - For development setup I just used a simple built-in caching instruments from Apollo

+# Logging

+- Now used simple winston console logger
+- In a real-world environment logs should be written into files and rotated

 # Limitation

 - Build and run scripts are not fully production-ready, they are not properly optimized